kimbostroem/kbstat/README.md

 # kbstat

-A highly configurable statistical library to perform generalised linear model analysis and post-hoc testing.
-Results, including diagnostic plots, are saved as Excel and CSV tables, MATLAB, PNG and PDF figures and TXT files to a directory of choice.
+A highly configurable statistical library to perform script-based generalised linear model analysis and post-hoc testing.
+Results and diagnostic plots are saved as Excel and CSV tables, MATLAB, PNG and PDF figures and TXT files to a directory of choice.

 ## Disclaimer